Wandering Savannah

 My explorations of Savannah have only just begun.
 I’m not in a hurry to visit everything right away.
 I need to space it out so I have places to go for a while.

-Tune in for my next update where I explore the Southern Appalachians!
+Check out my next update where I explore the Southern Appalachians!

 or